Miss Maine's Teen

 The Miss Maine's Teen competition is the pageant that selects the representative for the U.S. state of Maine in the Miss America's Teen pageant.

-Leah Herrick of Auburn was crowned Miss Maine's Teen on June 24, 2023, at the Freeport Performing Arts Center in Freeport, Maine.
-She will compete for the title of Miss America's Teen 2024 in January 2024.
+Johanna Cote of Presque Isle was crowned Miss Maine's Teen on June 27, 2026, at the Donald M. Gay Performing Arts Center in Auburn, Maine.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 In January 2023, the official name of the pageant was changed from Miss Maine's Outstanding Teen, to Miss Maine's Teen, in accordance with the national pageant.

 Results summary

 The year in parentheses indicates year of Miss America's Outstanding Teen competition the award/placement was garnered.